cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 $ zfs get userquota@$(whoami) homepool/home #check your home quota

 $ lfs quota -u $(whoami) -h /storage/scratch01/ #check your scratch quota

+$ lfs quota -p <project id> -h /storage/scratch01/ #check your project quota
 ```

+!!!
+Note

+    We are currently reimplementing the way quotas are managed.
+For now you'll
+    need to request your project id from the administrators if you'd like to
+    check project-level quotas.

 #### Data availability and security